 • A maximum of 64 community college credits will be applied toward the minimum of 120 credits required for SAU graduation.

-SUGGESTED COURSES - Secondary Education majors should include the following courses within the AA/AS Degree.
+Secondary Education majors should include the following courses within the AA/AS Degree.
 Note: Students should consult an SAU advisor for requirements of the discipline they wish to teach.

 |Notes||BHC Courses||SH||SAU Equivalent|